-BWC footage is considered law enforcement sensitive material and, in certain circumstances, is considered evidence.
+- 1. BWC footage is considered law enforcement sensitive material and, in certain circumstances, is considered evidence.
 Therefore, original raw footage will always be securely maintained for the specific retention period.
-Copying and editing BWC footage for legitimate law enforcement purposes (such as making

-- copies for discovery or redacting for release to the public under open records law) are allowed by specifically authorized personnel and must be documented. - 2.
-While investigators who use BWC will have access to BWC footage for purposes of review, only Body Cam Administrators and/or their designees will have access to the storage settings. - 3.
+Copying and editing BWC footage for legitimate law enforcement purposes (such as making copies for discovery or redacting for release to the public under open records law) are allowed by specifically authorized personnel. - 2.
+While officers who use BWC will have access to BWC footage for purposes of review, only BWC Administrators and/or their designee will have access to the storage settings. - 3.
 Investigators are prohibited from viewing BWC footage while off-duty. - 4.
 Axon is the current vendor of BWC used by the Milwaukee County District Attorney's Office.
-Axon offers two apps that can be used in conjunction with or cloud storage.
+Axon offers two apps that can be used in conjunction with cloud storage.
 Axon View is an app that connects to a BWC and allows the app user to review and categorize videos on the BWC (the app does not store data on the device with the app).
-Axon Capture is an app that allows the app user to capture photographs and video with their device and then upload the photographs/video to cloud storage (the app does store data on the device with the app). - 5.
+Axon Capture is an app that allows the app user to capture photographs and video with their device and then upload the photographs/video to cloud storage (the app does not store data on the device with the app). - 5.
 Investigators are permitted to use Axon View solely for the purpose of reviewing and categorizing footage on the BWC assigned to them.
-Investigators may not perform functions such as screen captures with their devices that will save/store data on the device with the app. - 6.
-Once recordings are uploaded to Evidence.com, the software provides detailed tracking logs as to who accesses recorded data, when, and for what purpose.
-All access and activity within Evidence.com is logged and is subject to auditing at any time.
-The audit logs built into Evidence.com prevents data tampering, unauthorized copying, editing or deleting of video. - 7.
-All digital media that is captured with a BWC is the sole property of the Milwaukee County District Attorney's Office, and will be retained by the Milwaukee County District Attorney's Office for a minimum of 180 days following the date it is recorded.
-Video may be retained for longer periods in the event the video is the subject of a criminal, civil, or administrative proceeding, a litigation hold, or is part of discovery. - 8.
+Officers may not perform functions, such as screen captures, with their devices that will save/store data on the device with the app. - 6.
+Once recordings are uploaded to Axon Evidence, the software provides detailed tracking logs as to who is accessing recorded data, and when.
+All access and activity within Axon Evidence is logged and is subject to auditing at any time. - 7.
+All digital media that is captured with a BWC is the sole property of, and will be retained by, the Milwaukee County District Attorney's Office for a minimum

+- of 180 days following the date it is recorded.
+Video may be retained for longer periods in the event the video is the subject of a criminal, civil, or administrative proceeding, litigation hold, part of discovery, etc. - 8.
 Unauthorized accessing, copying or releasing captured video without the approval of the Chief Investigator or his/her designee is strictly prohibited.
 Investigators are prohibited from making copies of a BWC audio/video recording by using another recording device such as a cell phone. - 9.
-With the proper Evidence.com permission level, recordings may be duplicated or shared with criminal justice agencies, with bona fide city, county, state or federal law enforcement partners, with criminal justice Partners as part of statutorily or constitutionally mandated criminal discovery or evidence, or when otherwise authorized by the Chief Investigator or his/her designee. - 10.
-Investigators will not allow civilians to review video captured by a BWC unless there is an investigative reason to do so and such viewing has been approved by the District Attorney or the Chief Investigator or his/her designee.
+With the proper Evidence.com permission level, recordings may be duplicated or shared with criminal justice agencies, and with bona fide city, county, state or federal law enforcement partners, as part of statutorily or constitutionally mandated criminal discovery or evidence, or when otherwise authorized by the Chief Investigator or his/her designee. - 10.
+Investigators will not allow civilians to review video captured by a BWC unless there is an investigative reason to do so, and such viewing has been approved by the District Attorney or the Chief Investigator or his/her designee.
 Investigators shall advise civilians that they may request a copy of the recording through the public records process.